-A fundamental component of our Cyber Security Policy is controlling access to the critical information resources that require protection from unauthorized disclosure or modification.
+HEPD has the right to utilize hardware & software that makes it possible to identify and block access to Internet sites containing sexually explicit or other material deemed inappropriate or unauthorized in the workplace.
+A fundamental component of our Network Computer Policy is controlling access to the critical information resources that require protection from unauthorized disclosure or modification.
 The fundamental meaning is that permissions are assigned to individuals or systems that are authorized to access specific resources.
 Access controls exist at various layers of the system, including the network.
 Access control is implemented by logon ID and password.

-System/network and security administrators will have full access to host systems, routers, hubs, and firewalls as required to fulfill the duties of their job.
+Security administrators will have full access to host systems, routers, hubs, and firewalls as required to fulfill the duties of their job.
 All system administrator passwords will be DELETED immediately after any administrator who has access to such passwords is terminated, fired, or otherwise leaves the employment of the District.